Elon Musk and Most Taxpayers Don't Like What's in Trump's 'Big Beautiful Bill'

 - Creates New Child Savings Accounts: Establishes tax-deferred “Trump Savings Accounts” for newborns.

 *This is not an all-inclusive list of what’s in the bill.
-It would also fund mass deportations, border security, and military spending, and impact student loans.
+It would also fund mass deportations, border security, and military spending.

-Trump’s proposed “big, beautiful bill” would cap federal student loan amounts, end subsidized loans, increase repayment periods, and restrict payment pauses and forbearance.
+Student Loans: Trump’s proposed “big, beautiful bill” also caps federal student loan amounts, ends subsidized loans, increases repayment periods, and restricts payment pauses and forbearance.

-But the White House and the President’s Council of Economic Advisers argue that their own models — which assume faster economic growth — would lower deficits.
+But the White House and the President’s Council of Economic Advisers argue that their models, which assume faster economic growth, suggest the bill will lower deficits.

-The Senate bill proposes substantial changes to Medicaid, including stricter work requirements for able-bodied adults, more frequent reviews of eligibility, and significant reductions in federal funding.
+- This includes stricter work requirements for non-disabled adults, more frequent reviews of eligibility, and significant reductions in federal funding.

-If passed, these changes would mark the most significant cuts to the program since its inception.
+- These changes reportedly mark the most significant cuts to the program since its inception.

 Another key concern?
-The CBO estimates the changes could leave nearly 12 million more people uninsured by 2034.
+The CBO estimates the changes will leave nearly 12 million more people uninsured by 2034.

-Sen. Tillis has argued that these Medicaid changes would burden on residents in his state, North Carolina, and lead to significant cuts in healthcare coverage for many, putting additional strain on hospitals and rural health services.
+Sen. Tillis has argued that the Medicaid changes would be a burden on residents in his state, North Carolina, and lead to significant cuts in healthcare coverage for many, putting additional strain on hospitals and rural health services.

 It’s worth noting that several other Republican senators — including Susan Collins of Maine, Josh Hawley of Missouri, Rand Paul of Kentucky, Ron Johnson of Wisconsin, Jim Justice of West Virginia, and Lisa Murkowski of Alaska — also expressed some concerns regarding the Medicaid cuts in the Senate version of Trump’s big bill.

-Elon Musk criticized provisions in the bill that would impose new taxes on wind and solar projects, claiming they would “destroy millions of jobs” and harm the energy sector.
+Elon Musk also criticized provisions in the bill that would have imposed new taxes on wind and solar projects, claiming they would “destroy millions of jobs” and harm the energy sector.

-Note: The bill cuts tax breaks for solar, wind, and EV purchases, which some say could potentially slow adoption and make the technologies less affordable.
+Note: The bill cuts tax breaks for solar, wind, and EV purchases, which could slow adoption and make the technologies less affordable.

-On X, Musk also threathened to create a new political party if Congress passes the bill.
-Meanwhile, Tesla shares dropped in pre-market trading Tuesday, as the billionaire labeled the GOP the "porky pig party."
+Tesla shares dropped in pre-market trading last week, as the billionaire labeled the GOP the "porky pig party."

 On paper, the bill offers some short-term relief for middle-class taxpayers.

-- The House GOP version of the OBBBA would permanently extend the doubled standard deduction and add some new tax credits from 2025 to 2028.
+- The OBBB permanently extends the increased standard deduction and adds some new tax credits from 2025 to 2028.

-- The Senate version would make the federal child tax credit (CTC) permanent and increase its maximum value, with inflation adjustments in future years.
+- The federal child tax credit (CTC) amount is increased, with inflation adjustments in future years.

 - Temporary tax relief for overtime pay, tip income, and car loan interest is also attractive to some.